 Seeking COVID-19 Survivors for Plasma Donation

-If you or someone you know has recovered from a COVID-19 infection (otherwise known as SARS-CoV-2), please consider donating your blood to treat people with severe or life-threatening COVID-19 symptoms.
+If you or someone you know has recovered from a COVID-19 infection (otherwise known as SARS-CoV-2), please consider donating your blood to help treat people with severe or life-threatening COVID-19 symptoms.

 Datasource: Blood plasma donation